 The technique is capable of producing a high degree of realism.
 Because all of the interactions between lights and objects in the virtual scene are simulated, we can capture effects such as refraction and glossy reflections.
 Most importantly, we can produce images with indirect illumination where light reflecting off virtual objects is accounted for.
 Even light that reflects several times (called multi-bounce light) has an impact on the scene, incorporating subtle and not-so-subtle lighting effects.

-In the following swipeable frames we see real photographs of objects with very different characteristics, compared to re-creations rendered in Hyperion.
-Please move your mouse left and right over the images.
+In the following frames we see real photographs of objects with very different characteristics, compared to re-creations rendered in Hyperion.

-This swipeable frame shows the influence of multi-bounce light on the appearance of Baymax in the staircase.
-In the right image, please note the soft indirect light emanating through Baymax, making him appear translucent similar to the table tennis ball in the previous images.
+These frames show the influence of multi-bounce light on the appearance of Baymax in the staircase.
+In image, note the soft indirect light emanating through Baymax, making him appear translucent similar to the table tennis ball in the previous images.

 This frame shows a closeup of the Big Hero 6 team lab rendered with and without Honey Lemon rolling in the explosive ball.
-Roll your mouse over the image to introduce Honey Lemon, and note the subtle influences she has on the look of the lab environment thanks to the accurate simulation of light.
+Note the subtle influences she has on the look of the lab environment thanks to the accurate simulation of light.

 In our movies, we encounter very large and complex settings such as San Fransokyo, the city in Big Hero 6.
 This would present a challenge to any renderer striving to simulate realistic lighting.